Mohammad Amir Ahmed Khan: Political activity

+"The vision of Raja Sahib about Pakistan was an Islamic welfare state to be established on the philosophy and teachings of Islam.
+But he was disheartened when he found that a few corrupt political leaders, landlords and bureaucrats put Pakistan on a wrong track in order to seek their personal interests".

 Migration

-In 1945, before the Independence of India, he migrated to Iraq.
+In 1945, before the partition, he migrated to Iraq.
 He subsequently moved to Pakistan in 1957.
-He later settled down in London.
+Later yet, he settled down in London.
+Before moving to London, he donated all the future income from his inherited lands to the state of Pakistan.

 Life in London

 He was the first Director of the Islamic Cultural Centre in London, and devoted rest of his life in supervising the building of the Regent Park Mosque.
 He was the moving force behind the World of Islam Festival held in 1976 in the United Kingdom.
 Ali Allawi reminisces about the events of 1976.

 Death

-He died in London on 14 October 1973 but was buried in Mashhad in Iran.
+He died in London on 14 October 1973, but was buried in Mashhad in Iran near the Imam Reza shrine.
 He is survived by his two daughters, Bari Rajkumari Ammatul Hussein Imam and Choti Rajkumari Rabab Mehdi, and was succeeded by his son Raja Mohammad Amir Mohammad Khan who has been a Member of the Legislative Assembly of Uttar Pradesh.

 Legacy

-The Mehmoodabad area of Karachi is named after him.
+The Mahmudabad area of Karachi is named after him.
 Raja Sahib of Mahmudabad used to practice strict self-denial and self-discipline for religious reasons in his personal life.
 That is why his house in Karbala, Iraq and all his wealth was gifted to the Government of Pakistan.

 In 1990, Pakistan Postal Services issued a commemorative postage stamp in his honor in its 'Pioneers of Freedom' series.